 - Painful bowel movements

-- Diarrhea persisting for more than one day
+- Diarrhea that keeps on for more than one day

-- No bowel movement in 1 day or more
+- No bowel movement in one day or more

-Any time you are in doubt about what to do!
+Any time you need to know what to do!

 Important Phone Numbers